jdelic/saltshaker/README.md

 ## shared.secrets: The managed GPG keyring

 The salt config also contains states which manage a shared GPG keyring.
 All keys added to the dict pillar `gpg:keys` are iterated by the `crypto.gpg` state and put into a GPG keyring accessible only by `root` and the user group`gpg-access`.
 There is a parallel pillar called `gpg:fingerprints` that is used to check whether a key has already been added.
 The file system location of the shared keyring is set by the `gpg:shared-keyring-location` pillar, which by default is `/etc/gpg-managed-keyring`.

 # Server configuration

-## Networking

-This configuration relies on three internal reserved domain suffixes, which **must be replaced if they're ever brought up as a TLD on the global DNS**.
-Those are:
-  * `.local` which **must** resolve to any address in 127.0.0.1/24
-  * `.internal` which **must** only be used within the non-publically-routed network
-  * `.consul.service` which is the suffix used by Consul for DNS based "service discovery" (repeat after me: *DNS is not a service discovery protocol*!
-Use Smartstack instead.)

 ### Pillar overrides